mohammadhosseinTZ/Next_Fastfood/README.md

-# This is a personal fast food project with NextJS and TyScript.
+# This is a personal fast food project with NextJS and TypeScript.
 Tools used in this project:
 <ul>
   <li>Next.js</li>